ammesonb/cluster/README.md

 added here.
 Any files in the service directories will also by shared, though the start/stop scripts will *NOT* be included by default since different hosts may require different actions to start a service.
+However, you may explicitly add them in the files section of the main configuration.

 ## DBus Handlers
 Cluster will register several DBus handlers.
 These will perform actions